Swofty-Developments/HypixelSkyBlock/website/docs/setup/kubernetes-linux.md

 ## 8. Edit the Image Names

-Open these files and replace `ghcr.io/your-org/...` with your real registry paths:
+Open these files and replace `ghcr.io/swofty-developments/...` if you are publishing to a different registry:

 - `k8s/proxy.yaml`
 - `k8s/services.yaml`